Advanced features

 Note

-For a detailed code example, see the ExternalSubtitle module in the API-Example project.
-This project is based on Objective-C and demonstrates core SDK integration for the ApsaraVideo Player SDK for iOS.
+For a detailed code example, see the ExternalSubtitle module in the API-Example.
+This Objective-C sample project demonstrates how to integrate the core features of the ApsaraVideo Player SDK for iOS.

 1. Create a view to display subtitles.